Top 10 Winter Soups

 Cherry

-This simple soup has just 4 ingredients, but it's full of flavor that will keep you toasty on a cold winter night.
-Roasting it into a butternut soup is quick, easy and makes a sweet, nutty, and creamy meal with a kick.
+This soup's full flavor will keep you toasty on a cold winter night.
+Roasting the squash is easy and makes a sweet, nutty, and creamy meal with a kick.

 Ingredients